Menu

 Trail Description

-• The 1.3-mile southern loop — between School, Forest, Furnace, and Main Streets — is more convenient to access than the northern loop.
-Look for the Marshfield Cross Country sign on Forest Street, across from the entrance to the high school complex.
-Continue north on Forest Street and look for an unmarked semi-paved road to the right.
-This is a good place to park for trail access.
-Park here and look for any of several spur trails that lead to the loop itself.
+• The 1.3-mile southern loop — between School, Forest, Furnace, and Main Streets — is best accessed from Forest Street.
+Look for the Marshfield Cross Country sign across from the entrance to the high school complex, and then continue a short distance north.
+You’ll soon find an unmarked semi-paved road to the right.
+Several spur trails lead to the loop itself.
 The trail encircles a large sand & gravel pit in a fairly uniform oval, and runs alongside Furnace Brook for a short distance.
 It is marked with occasional white/green arrows.
-There are additional spur trails off the loop that lead to School Street, Old Main Street, and private homes off Forest Street.
+There are additional spur trails off the loop that lead to School Street, Old Main Street, Furnace Street, and private homes off Forest Street.
 There are also two spur trails that lead directly to additional views of Furnace Brook itself.

 • The spur trail that extends from the southern loop heading north to School Street is a great way to access the northern loop.
 After crossing School Street, continue on the trail, passing through a power easement (where you can view Furnace Brook again) and into the woods.
-There is a 1.5-mile loop trail on this side of the property … but bear in mind that it is a much more circuitous path — different from the more standard oval in the southern section.
+The 1.5-mile loop trail on this side of the property is a much more hilly and circuitous than the southern loop.

 Habitats and Wildlife